synt-xerror/syntax-recordit/README.md

 ---

 ### note from author
-i know that logo looks awful. <br>
+this shit is a shame<br>
-made this wrapper for personal use only, but i decided to make it public for my portfolio. <br>
+made this wrapper for personal use only, but i decided to make it public thinking that works (but i found smth around 5-10 bugs). <br>
-feel free to modify whatever lines you want and study with this, and it's not necessary to give the credits if distribute (but... i'll be happy if you do :D)
+feel free to modify whatever lines you want and study with this, and it's not necessary to give the credits if distribute (really, it is not, don't give credits, please)